+How to enable confirmation when deleting files in Windows 10 and recover the files deleted without a confirmation request before.
 Many users who have installed Windows 10 are surprised to learn than the new OS does no longer ask them if they really want to delete a file and only then, if the user’s answer is "yes," will send the file to the recycler.
 Now anything – a file or a folder – goes to the recycler as soon as you press "Delete."

 This peculiarity applies more to those who updated their OS to Windows 10 from Windows 7 or earlier versions, because it is already known to Windows 8 users where this change was implemented before.

 Some users really liked the idea, but there are answers to ask at once: